corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/contract-catalogue.md

 ## Commercial paper

 `CommercialPaper` is a simple obligation to pay an amount of cash at a future point in time (the maturity date), and exists primarily as a simplified contract for use in tutorials.
-Commercial paper supports issuing, moving and redeeming (settling) states.
-Unlike the full obligation contract it does not support locking the state so it cannot be settled if the obligor defaults on payment, or netting of state objects.
+Commercial paper supports issuing, moving, and redeeming (settling) states.
+Unlike the full obligation contract, it does not support locking the state so it cannot be settled if the obligor defaults on payment or netting of state objects.
 All commands are exclusive of the other commercial paper commands.
 Use the `Obligation` contract for more advanced functionality.